TheOrangePuff/pipeline-presentation/presentation.md

 # What is a DevOps Engineer?

 - Bridge the gap between developers and operations
+- Continuous Integration / Continuous deployment (CI/CD)
 - Work closely with developers to automate processes
-- Continuous Integration / Continuous development (CI/CD)
 - Responsible for hosting infrastructure

 <!-- prettier-ignore-start -->